johanneskopton/decision_ui/documentation/user-interface/model-editor/README.md

 A node consists of various parts:

 - Name of the Node - references a node and is converted to a matching variable name in the R-code
-- 3-dot Menu - allows to renaming or deleting a node
+- 3-dot Menu - allows renaming or deleting a node
-- Node Inputs - properties that influence the calculation that is done inside a node
+- Node Inputs - properties that influence the calculations inside a node
-- Node Outputs - the result of the calculation that is done inside a node
+- Node Outputs - the results of these calculations
 - Connection Points - contact points that can be used to connect the output of one node to the input of another node

 ![Node Overview](./node-overview.webp)